 Ways to Show Honor

 What does that look like?
-Let’s unpack this idea of showing honor a little more and look at how research supports this truth.
+Let’s unpack this idea of showing respect a little more and look at how research supports this truth.

 Being faithful and loyal to your wife is an important part of honoring her.
 Obviously, this means not cheating on her: that would certainly not be honoring!